AllanSechrist/deck-builder/README.md

 # Deck Builder Tutorial for Godot

-"Slay the Spire" deck builder tutorial by GodotGameLab. https://www.youtube.com/playlist?list=PL6SABXRSlpH8CD71L7zye311cp9R4JazJ
+"Slay the Spire" deck builder tutorial by GodotGameLab.
+(Season 1)